 Document control

 Document title Curriculum Policy

 Document status Approved by the Education Committee

-Author Mr Ian Vallance
+Author Mr Grant Woolner

-Effective date November 2022
+Effective date February 2024

-Version V.4
+Version V.6

-Date of next review November 2023
+Date of next review February 2025

 Location Website/OneNote/Network

 Version Author Date Changes v3 IV 29/09/21 The addition of the PSRE is now included.
 This may need to be further updated following the parent consultation currently ongoing.
 The list of VIth form subject has been expanded to include Politics and Class.Civ. v4 IV 25/07/22 The change of PSHE from form time to a dedicated lesson time has now been included.
 In addition a note has been included to reflect the fact that some of these lessons are taught by specialist teachers.
 Music Tech has been added to the list of A level subjects available. v5 IV 1/12/22 Changes made to reflect the move to a one week timetable.
 Addition of iGCSE further maths as an option.
+V6 GSW 01/02/24 Minor clarifications of language.
+Clarity on GCSE Further Maths as a Level 2 Certificate.